Bio

 Projects

-Here you can find a list of some of the most relevant research projects I am/was involved with:
+Here you can find a list of some of the most recent research projects I am/was involved with:

 eRISK: Technologies for the early prediction of signs related with psychological disorders